 Urinary Tract Infections and Infertility.

-Background: Urinary Tract Infections in Women is an infection in any part of the urinary tract or the presence of pathogens in urine.
-The reproductive and urinary systems in women are closely associated with each other.
-UTI is more common in women than in men at a ratio of occurrence of 8:1.
+Background: One of the most prevalent infections affecting women is a urinary tract infection (UTI).
+In addition to being caused by bacteria that originate in the digestive system, UTIs frequently accompany vaginal infections (Czajkowski et al., 2021).
+Female patients undergoing perioperative care, postmenopausal women, diabetics, epileptics, and pregnant women are among the patient populations covered by the article regarding the frequency of UTIs (Al Lawati et al., 2024).
 Reports depict that 25% of all microbial infections in women occur in their urinary tract.
 Further 50-60% of women develop at least one UTI in their lifetime with 20-30% women experiencing recurrent UTIs.
-The urinary system consists of a bladder, a pair of kidneys, ureters and the urethra.
+The urinary system consists of a bladder, a pair of kidneys, ureters and the urethra (Medina et al., 2019).

 As per scientific evidence Chlamydia trachomatis infection is the most commonly reported sexually transmitted bacterial infection in Indian population and worldwide.
-Majority of women are asymptomatic, however, untreated and persistent infections can lead to the pelvic inflammatory disease and infertility.
+Majority of women are asymptomatic; however, untreated and persistent infections can lead to the pelvic inflammatory disease and infertility (Öztürk and Murt, 2020).
+Most infections involves the lower part of the urinary tract.
+Some women experience UTIs regularly, a condition known as recurrent urinary tract infection (RUTIs) caused by Escherichia coli, Klebsiella pneumoniae, Proteus mirabilis, Enterococcus faecalis and Staphylococcus saprophyticus, the most frequent causative agent being E. coli (Ackerson et al., 2024).

 Risk factors: